Jerby-Lab/opipes/README.md

 ## Installation

-Installation of RStudio is highly recommended
+Installation of RStudio is highly recommended, but not required

 Install R (>= 4.0.3)

 ```